hudzy/hudzy.github.io/_posts/2023-08-16-Run a command with the argument from the last command.md

 tags: [笔记, 工作]
 ---

-# Run a command with the argument from the last command

 There are a few shortcuts if you want all of the arguments from the previous command, or just the last argument.

 -   For all of the arguments: `<command> !*`